 In Hong Kong, this communication is distributed by ICBC Standard Bank Plc, Hong Kong Branch, and is intended solely for use by Professional Investor (as defined in the Hong Kong Securities and Futures Ordinance and its subsidiary legislation) clients and prospective clients of members of ICBC Standard Bank Plc Group.
 This communication may not be relied on by retail customers or persons to whom this communication may not be provided by law.
-All enquiries by recipients in Hong Kong must be directed to an ICBC Standard Bank Plc, Hong Kong Branch contact.
-ICBC Standard Bank Plc, Hong Kong Branch contact.
-ICBC Standard Bank Plc, Hong Kong Branch contact in Hong Kong.
+All enquiries by recipients in Hong Kong Branch contact.
+ICBC Standard Bank Plc, Hong Kong Branch is a fully licensed bank under the Banking Ordinance and is a registered institution under the Securities and Futures Ordinance in Hong Kong.
 Any investments and services contained or referred to in this presentation may not be suitable for you and it is recommended that you consult an independent investment advisor if you are in doubt about such investments or investment services.

 In Singapore, the provision of Financial Advisory Services is regulated under the Financial Advisers Act (Cap.
 110).
 Accordingly (and where applicable), this material is provided by ICBC Standard Bank Plc, Singapore Branch pursuant to Regulation 32C of the Financial Advisers Regulations.
 The material contained in this document is intended solely for Accredited Investors, Expert Investors, or Institutional Investors, as defined under the Securities and Futures Act (Cap.
 289) of Singapore.
 Recipients in Singapore should contact an ICBC Standard Bank Plc, Singapore Branch representative in respect of any matters arising from, or in connection with this material.
-ICBC Standard Bank Plc, Singapore Branch is regulated by the Monetary Authority of Singapore.
+ICBC Standard Bank Plc, Singapore.